hisaylama/AFM-data-height-profile-analysis/README.md

 ## Example

 Here’s a brief example to demonstrate how to use the app:
 1. Load your height data using the "Load data" button.
 2. Define the line profile coordinates in the X1, Y1, X2, and Y2 fields.
 3. Use the buttons to visualize, correct, and analyze the height data.
-4. Save the analysis results for further reference.
+4. Save the analysis results in `.csv` format for further analysis.

 ## Contributing